nikopol/Harry-Plotter/readme.md

 harry is a lightweight standalone javascript library to plot data as charts, pies, lines or curves.

 samples can be viewed [here](http://nikopol.github.com/Harry-Plotter/#tab=presets)
-a generator, that let's you play with all parameters can be used [here](http://nikopol.github.com/Harry-Plotter/#tab=presets)
+a generator, that let's you play with all parameters can be used [here](http://nikopol.github.com/Harry-Plotter/#tab=generator)

 **prerequisite**

-  - browser supporting canvas required (Chrome,Firefox,Opera,Safari,IE9)
+  - browser supporting canvas required (Chrome,Firefox,Opera,Safari,IE9+,iOS)

 **key features**

   - mono or multi dataset
   - mouseover support
-  - lightweight
+  - lightweight (15k minified)
   - standalone
-  - fully configurable
+  - highly configurable
   - animation

 **constructor**